garagehive/garagehive.github.io/docs/garagehive-trial-welcome-to-the-role-centre.md

 #### 2. Navigation bar

-The second-level navigation menu provides access to the most useful entities in the business process to help in quick navigation as soon as the home screen is opened.
+The second-level navigation menu provides access to the most useful entities in your business process, such as your customer, their vehicle and item data stored on the system.
+You can also check any open jobsheets, checklists, and estimates.

 To access the jobsheets page, click on **Jobsheets** from the navigation bar.